-Mr. Considine’s Trademark and Copyright practice includes drafting and filing federal and state trademark applications and federal Copyright applications, responding to USPTO Trademark Office actions, counseling clients on licensing as well as state and federal Trademark and Copyright protections.
+Brian’s Trademark and Copyright practice includes drafting and filing federal and state trademark applications and federal Copyright applications, responding to USPTO Trademark Office actions, counseling clients on licensing as well as state and federal Trademark and Copyright protections.
 His litigation experience includes the representation of corporate clients in toxic tort litigation and in industrial contamination claims.
 He has appeared before federal and state judicial and administrative forums.
 He is also one of the few attorneys in Michigan to earn the LEED (Leadership in Energy and Environmental Design) Accredited Professional designation.

 Brian earned his J.D., cum laude, from the University of Detroit Mercy School of Law in 1995.
 He earned an M.S. in Environmental Science from Indiana University in 1991 and a B.S. in Biology from Marquette University in 1988.
 He is a member of the State Bar of Michigan, as well as the Washington, D.C.
 Bar, and is admitted to practice in the United States District Court for the Eastern and Western Districts of Michigan.
 Brian also is a member of the Michigan Association of Environmental Professionals and the American Bar Association.